Search for interactions by active substance name or keywords

 Immunosuppressants | Calcineurin inhibitors: ↑Cyclosporine, ↑Tacrolimus mTOR inhibitors: ↑Everolimus, ↑Sirolimus |

 Ritonavir dosed as a pharmacokinetic enhancer inhibits CYP3A4 and as a result is expected to increase the plasma concentrations of cyclosporine, everolimus, sirolimus and tacrolimus.
-This co-administration should only be considered with close and regular monitoring of immunosuppressant serum concentrations, to reduce the dose of the immunosuppressant in accordance with the latest guidelines and to avoid over-exposure and subsequent increase of serious adverse reactions of the immunosuppressant.
+This co-administration should only be considered with close and regular monitoring of immunosuppressant blood concentrations, to reduce the dose of the immunosuppressant in accordance with the latest guidelines and to avoid over-exposure and subsequent increase of serious adverse reactions of the immunosuppressant.
 It is important that the close and regular monitoring is performed not only during the co-administration with Paxlovid but is also pursued after the treatment with Paxlovid.
 As overall recommended for managing the drug-drug interaction, consultation of a multidisciplinary group is required to handle the complexity of this co-administration (see section 4.4 of SmPC). |

 Janus kinase (JAK) inhibitors | ↑Tofacitinib | Dosage adjustment of tofacitinib is recommended.
 Refer to the tofacitinib SmPC for more information. |